qwerkon/mysql_backup/README.md

-Program for creating copies of databases.
-The program written in C #.
+Program for creating copies of databases written in C#